Almonds

 Avocados

-Avocados, a great source of heart health.
-Contain more of the cholesterol smashing beta-sitosteral than any other fruit.
+Avocados, are a great source of heart health.
+Contains more of the cholesterol-smashing beta-sitosterol than any other fruit.

-Eating Tip: Mash a 1/4 cup hass avocado with lime juice, salt and pepper and serve with baked chips and raw vegetables.
+Eating Tip: Mash a 1/4 cup avocado with lime juice, salt, and pepper and serve with baked chips and raw vegetables.

 Dark or Semi-Sweet Chocolate